 5) Explore Hunter Valley’s Vineyards on a Segway

-For a more grounded adventure, hop on a Segway tour (available within the Hunter Valley Resort) to explore the expansive lands of Hunter Valley.
-Before you pass off judgements for this being a tame family-friendly activity, riding on uneven off-road grounds can really be a challenge on everything you once believed about balance.
+For a more grounded adventure, hop on a Segway tour to explore the expansive lands of the Hunter Valley.
+Before you pass off judgements for this being a tame family-friendly activity, riding off-road can really be a challenge on everything you once believed about balance.
 But fret not, the Segway rarely topples over and is super fun once you get the hang of it!

 Ride through vineyards, spot wild kangaroos or even sign up for the wetland tour which goes through a 45-hectare native bird Sanctuary.
 You can book directly at the Hunter Valley resort or drop them an email ([email protected]) to book.

 Every year between May and November, tens of thousands of whales migrate along the NSW coast which makes Port Stephens the perfect vantage point for spotting humpback whales and dolphins.